 If you are in distress between sessions please contact your GP or the Samaritans on 116 123 free phone number.
 I do not offer emergency cover.
 Please contact me to ask any questions about your sessions, make a booking or change any arrangements, either call or text me on 07548 859 351 or reach me on facebook messenger @debbiecounsellingwithkindness and I will get back to you as soon as I am able.

 Are there any access issues to the room?

-There are 4 steps up to the entrance of the room, once inside it is all on one level with plenty of space.
+There are 4 steps up to the entrance of the Southchurch room, once inside it is all on one level with plenty of space.
+Our Leigh On Sea room has a small step through the door.
 If access is a problem please call me, I am happy to meet you outside and help you with the steps.
 However, if steps are a barrier then I may be able to arrange to meet elsewhere.
 Please contact me to discuss this.